-5. Reschedule the Dataflow
+5. Reschedule and Unschedule a Dataflow

-The dataflow job runs on a daily schedule.
-You can change the time that the dataflow job runs.
-You might change the time to ensure that the data is available by a particular time or to run the job during non-business hours.
+After you run a dataflow job for the first time, it runs on a daily schedule, by default.
+You can change the time of the daily schedule or schedule it to run on an hourly interval.
+You might change the schedule to ensure that the data is available by a particular time or to run the job during non-business hours.
+You can also unschedule a dataflow.